 Calling all DAASV Volunteers - Please join us for some holiday cheer and a big THANK YOU for all your work and dedication.
 We have come a long way in the past year and it is time to celebrate!

 Plus we will cover some year-end event committee business ;)

 "Dead Simple Human-Powered Airplane" is the brainchild of Alec Proudfoot.
-This impressive project was years in the making before first flying this past December.
-The team has recently moved operations from Half Moon Bay to Mountain View.
-Flights are very early in the morning, so wind is not a problem.
+This impressive project was years in the making before first flying in December 2015.

 Watch this space for more details.
 Better yet, register for the event (no cost, no obligation to come), and we'll send an email when there are more details and specific instructions.

 Join Dartmouth friends and family at the holiday laser light show at the Fujitsu Planetarium (largest school planetarium west of the Rockies) at De Anza College in Cupertino.